 We are pleased to offer community ASL classes for adults and youth ages 16 and older with new classes starting monthly through October.
 Family and teen classes are also available twice a year.
 The cost of each 8-week session is $100 per person for adult and teen classes.
-The cost of a family class is $50 for the first 3 students and $25 for each additional student.
+The cost of a family class is $100 for adults and $50 for children.

 Our 8-week classes meet each week from 6 p.m. to 8 p.m. at our location and are designed to provide an opportunity for individuals to improve their communication abilities with co-workers and friends who are Deaf or Hard-of-Hearing, and to educate those who may be losing their hearing, those incorporating signs in communicating with their hearing children and those who simply have an interest in learning American Sign Language.